linpengcheng/PurefunctionPipelineDataflow/README.md

   - When debugging, you can easily save the global information of the warehouse when it is running, and analyze the cause of the failure.
   - The maintenance cost is the smallest and the management is the simplest.
+  - Global unified scheduling of tasks: The global unified scheduling system is the most efficient, which is a common sense.

 - decentralization: independent and parallel execution units (workshops)
   - Data processing is independently produced by each workshop,